 The word “abuse” is defined as “any past or recent act or failure to act on the part of a parent or caretaker, which results in death, serious physical or emotional harm, sexual abuse, or exploitation, or an act or failure to act which presents an imminent risk of serious harm.”

-However there are many different types of abuse.
-While the more common forms include domestic violence, child abuse and emotional abuse, any behaviour towards someone that causes deliberate harm or upset can be considered abuse.
+However, there are many different types of abuse.
+While the more common forms include domestic violence, child abuse and emotional abuse, and any behaviour towards someone that causes deliberate harm or upset can be considered abuse.

 So if you are in a relationship and your partner shouts at you and you are upset by it, that too is abuse.

 So see how many of these are present in your current relationship that you feel you cannot change:

 People who have endured emotional or physical abuse in childhood can experience a lasting effect on their ability to function as they would like.
 Some try to hide it by way of alcohol, drugs, gambling, smoking, etc. Others adapt their behaviour to comply or conform.
 Good examples of this would be “people pleasing” and putting others first before oneself and some of the examples in list 2.
 So you may end up putting up with the issue rather than dealing with it.
 Now we are not saying that there is anything wrong with any of these things so long as it does not distress you and you are relatively happy.

 The Mary Clegg Clinic helps you to get these things in perspective and gives you alternative, workable solutions so that both of you get a win-win rather than a win-lose outcome.
 We are able to work with all forms of psychological damage caused by abuse and the compulsive behaviour that may or may not accompany it.